 All undergraduate voice performance majors and music education majors with their concentration in voice are required to take four semesters of foreign language diction.
-Vocal performance majors are required to take two years of foreign language study, one year in each of two languages with Italian as the required first language.
-There is no conversational language requirement for Music Education majors.
+Vocal performance majors are also required to take a total of three semesters foreign language study.

 All incoming freshman are expected to take English Diction and Italian Diction in their first year of study.
 Vocal Performance majors and Music Education majors with a concentration in voice will take the remaining two semesters of diction in the sophomore year so that all dictions have been completed when they attempt the upper divisional exam at the end of the sophomore year.